umrosbrian/debian_home/README.md

 # cloning to a local repo

 CD to your home directory and issue `git clone https://github.com/umrosbrian/debian_home_dir`.
 You'll need to then move all of the contents of the `debian_home_dir` directory into the home directory.
+You can do this by issuing the bash commands `find debian_home_dir -mindepth 1 -maxdepth 1 -exec mv '{}' . \; ; rmdir debian_home_dir`.

 # working in a local repo